Suitable Substrates

 Coral Rubble SubstrateMost varieties of red and brown macro algae grow on rocks and hard bottom habitats in their natural environment, so a coarser substrate is more suited for anchoring.
 Marine macro algae such as Gracilaria, Botryolcadia, Sargassum and Halymenia can be glued or placed between rocks/rubble and will readily attach themselves.
 Most all macro algae are very adaptable, and will grow free floating or attach to most any surface, including substrate, live rock or even the sides or bottom of aquariums.

-During the early 1990’s, mud filters began to gain in popularity for use in the refugium.
+Soon mud filters began to gain in popularity for use in the refugium.
 Several manufacturers began offering a product that would duplicate tropical coastal environments, such as lagoons and mangrove habitats.
 These products claim to provide a variety of trace elements including, calcium, iodine, strontium, iron, and free carbon.
-The idea behind the “mud” was to provide a replenishing source of nutrients by slowly releasing them into the aquarium water.
+The idea behind using a nutrient rich substrate was to provide a replenishing source of nutrients by slowly releasing them into the aquarium water.
 Below is a brief summary detailing the most popular aquarium mud, its composition and qualities.

 Miracle Mud